Urge Overkill

-Urge Overkill is an American alternative rock band, formed in Chicago, consisting of Nathan Kaatrud, who took the stage name Nash Kato (vocals/guitar), and Eddie "King" Roeser (vocals/guitar/bass guitar).
+Urge Overkill is an American alternative rock band, formed in Chicago in 1986, consisting of Nathan Kaatrud, who took the stage name Nash Kato (vocals/guitar), and Eddie "King" Roeser (vocals/guitar/bass).
 They are widely known for their song "Sister Havana" and their cover of Neil Diamond's "Girl, You'll Be a Woman Soon", which was used in Quentin Tarantino's Pulp Fiction.
 Oui, their latest album, was released in 2022.

 History

+Formation, Jesus Urge Superstar, and Americruiser (1986–1990)

 Kato and Roeser met at Northwestern University in 1985.
 They formed Urge Overkill (getting the name from a phrase in the lyrics of the Parliament song "Funkentelechy") in Chicago in 1986, with drummer Pat Byrne, and released an EP, Strange, I..., on Ruthless Records.
 The EP was recorded by Kato's friend Steve Albini.
 The full-length album Jesus Urge Superstar soon followed, again produced by Albini, and with Kriss Bataille on the drums.